-WHEREAS, the Planning Commission held a public hearing on October 23, 2024; and considered a text amendment to the Zoning Ordinance of the City of Scottsdale, Case No. 3-TA-2024; and
+WHEREAS, the Planning Commission held a public hearing on October 23, 2024 and considered a proposed text amendment to the Zoning Ordinance of the City of Scottsdale in Case No. 3-TA-2024; and

-WHEREAS, the City Council has determined that the subject Zoning Ordinance amendment is in conformance with the General Plan.
+WHEREAS, the City Council has determined that the proposed amendment to the Zoning Ordinance of the City of Scottsdale is in conformance with the General Plan, as amended.